 Born out of the ecumenical visions of Vatican II, the World and National Council of Churches, and renewed by the interdenominational work of Christian Churches United, the Washington Theological Consortium creates multiple opportunities for you to be shaped in your own faith tradition alongside the journey of learning with and from Christians from other traditions.

-The first event of the school year is the New Student Ecumenical Prayer Service, held at one of the member schools and followed by dinner at houses of religious orders (Dominicans, Benedictines, Franciscans, Carmelites, and more).
-For information click here.
-RSVP with your Dean or email@example.com
+Typically, the event is held at one of the member schools in September and followed by dinner at houses of religious orders (Dominicans, Benedictines, Paulists, Franciscans, Carmelites, and more).

 The Washington Theological Consortium is one of the most diverse in the country, because we have schools from Roman Catholic, Anglican, mainline Protestant and Evangelical traditions.
 Whatever kind of Christian you meet in your ministry—through pulpit exchanges, shared liturgies, community work, or teaching and youth work—you can have met someone through the Consortium that you might meet in real ministry life.
 You can also sit down in study and common work with people of other faiths, through our growing partnerships with many Associate and Affiliate Members, including the Shalem Institute for Spiritual Formation, Saint Paul’s College, the Graduate School of Islamic and Social Sciences and the Institute for Islamic, Christian and Jewish Studies.